shellscape/jsx-email/docs/components/font.md

 fallbackFontFamily: FallbackFont | FallbackFont[];
 ```

-The fallback font family the system should you, if web fonts are not supported or the chosen font is not installed on the system.
+The fallback font family the system should use, if web fonts are not supported or the chosen font is not installed on the system.

 ```ts
 fontFamily: string;